llm-bible/llm-bible.github.io/_publications/srinivasan2023training.markdown

 bibkey: srinivasan2023training
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.05511"}
-tags: ['GPT', 'Merging', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['GPT', 'Merging', 'Model Architecture', 'Training Techniques']
 ---
 Large foundation language models have shown their versatility in being able to be adapted to perform a wide variety of downstream tasks, such as text